gztrk-engineer/api-docs/README.md

 TBD

+## How to update the UX text

+TBD

 ## How to update the logo and the styles

 To update the logo and the styles, you need to use XYZ Admin API.
-This is a RESTful API, normally located at `https://{organization}.xyz-api.com`.
-You can update the base URL and the API key via [XYZ portal]().

 To update the styles, you'll need following endpoints: